rust-lang/book/second-edition/src/ch02-00-guessing-game-tutorial.md

 number this time is 38.
 When the code compares 50 to 38, the `cmp` method will return `Ordering::Greater`, because 50 is greater than 38.
 The `match` expression gets the `Ordering::Greater` value and starts checking each arm’s pattern.
-It looks at the first arm's pattern, `Ordering::Less`, and sees that the value `Ordering::Greater` does not match `Ordering::Less`, so it ignores the code in that arm and moves to the next arm.
+It looks at the first arm’s pattern, `Ordering::Less`, and sees that the value `Ordering::Greater` does not match `Ordering::Less`, so it ignores the code in that arm and moves to the next arm.
 The next arm’s pattern, `Ordering::Greater`, *does* match `Ordering::Greater`!
 The associated code in